Advice about choosing an institution

 - If a tutor service is offered, what response time does the institution guarantee?

-- Can you send in your assignments by fax or email and can you ask to receive feedback the same way?
+- Can you send in your assignments by email and can you ask to receive feedback the same way?

 If you have a further questions please check our FAQs about institutions to see if the answers are there.